telerik/xaml-docs/controls/radchartview/features/annotations/annotations-provider.md

 # AnnotationsProvider

-RadChartView supports an annotations provider which is used for creating chart annotations in a data bound scenario.
+RadChartView supports an annotations provider that is used for creating chart annotations in a data-bound scenario.
 Basically, the provider accepts a collection of models describing the annotations and a descriptor (or descriptors) that defines their type and appearance.

-The provider is set through the __AnnotationsProvider__ property of the chart and it can be populated with a collection of models through its __Source__ property
+The provider is set through the __AnnotationsProvider__ property of the chart (see __Example 1__) and it can be populated with a collection of models through its __Source__ property.

 #### __[XAML] Example 1: Setting the AnnotationsProvider__
 {{region radchartview_annotations_annotationsprovider_01}}